-The remuneration of the Board of Directors can consist of one or more components.
-The Directors can, for example, be paid an annual or monthly fee as well as a meeting fee for attending Board meetings, committee meetings or governing body meetings.
+The remuneration of the Board of Directors may consist of one or more components.
+The Directors may, for example, be paid an annual or monthly fee as well as a meeting fee for attending Board meetings, committee meetings or other governing body meetings.
 The fees to be paid to Directors may be paid in cash and/or partially or entirely in shares.
-In its decision, the General Meeting may require that rewards to be paid in cash must be used partially of entirely in order to acquire Elisa shares.
+In its decision, the General Meeting may require that rewards to be paid in cash must be used partially or entirely in order to acquire Elisa shares.

 Remuneration paid in shares may be subject to restrictions or recommendations related to lock-up periods concerning time or Board membership.
 In its proposal, the Shareholders' Nomination Board may also require that a director is a shareholder in the company.
-The remuneration of the Board of Directors shall not be linked to any performance criteria.
+The remuneration of the Board of Directors is not linked to any performance criteria.
 If a director has an employment relationship or service contract with the company, he or she will be paid a normal salary.
 The General Meeting will decide on any possible compensation to be paid to him or her for work done with the Board.

-5. Description of the remuneration of the Managing Director
+5. Description of the remuneration of the CEO

-When deciding on the remuneration of the Managing Director, the starting point for the review is always total remuneration.
+When deciding on the remuneration of the CEO, the starting point for the review is always total remuneration.

-The Managing Director's total remuneration may include a fixed salary, short- and long-term incentive schemes, and any possible taxable fringe benefits.
+The CEO's total remuneration may include a fixed salary, short- and long-term incentive schemes, and any possible taxable fringe benefits.
 Holidays, holiday pay, sick leave and other similar terms and conditions may be reviewed in accordance with the company's standard policy and local legislation.
 In addition, insurance coverage and pension schemes may be agreed.

 Remuneration element Purpose and link to strategy Description and operation Fixed salary Compensation for responsibilities, reflecting the skills, knowledge and experience of the individual.
 The fixed salary shall be sufficient to attract, retain and motivate high-calibre individuals.
 The fixed salary is typically reviewed annually.
-The People and Compensation Committee considers various factors when determining fixed salary, including business and individual performance, scope of the role and pay policy for the wider employee population across Elisa.
-When setting the total remuneration for the Managing Director, compensation levels of similarly sized companies in Finland and relevant European industry peers are considered.
-Pension There is no supplementary pension component in the remuneration package.
-Short-term incentives (STI) To reward and incentivise short-term financial, non- financial and operational performance, as well as to support delivery of the annual business plan Short-term incentives shall be cash-based and are based on on the targets for performance period.
+The People and Compensation Committee considers various factors when determining changes in fixed salary, including business and individual performance, scope of the role and pay policy for the wider employee population across Elisa.
+When setting the total remuneration for the CEO, compensation levels of similarly sized companies in Finland and relevant European industry peers are considered.
+Pension There is no supplementary pension component in the remuneration package. here is no supplementary pension component in the remuneration package.
+Short-term incentives (STI) To reward and incentivise short-term financial, non-financial and operational performance, as well as to support delivery of the annual business plan Short-term incentives are cash-based and are based on the targets for performance period.
 The target period is six months.
-Performance metrics, weightings and targets shall be set for each performance period by the Board of Directors to ensure that they support Elisa's business priorities and may include a balance of financial, operational and non-financial measures (including, but not limited to, strategic and environmental, social and governance measures).
+Performance metrics, weightings and targets are set for each performance period by the Board of Directors to ensure that they support Elisa's business priorities.
+They may include a balance of financial, operational and non-financial measures (including, but not limited to, strategic and environmental, social and governance measures).
 Further, performance metrics relating to individual performance may also be introduced.
 Although performance metrics and weightings may differ from between performance periods reflecting the business priorities in a given year, a significant portion of the award will be based on financial metrics.
-The earning opportunity shall be set at a market-competitive level.
+The maximum STI for a 12-month period may be up to 125% of the fixed salary.